ditlef9/python-nextjs-postgresql-devsecops-gcp/versions-tracker/README.md

 ## 🚀 4 Create Python Application for Version Tracker

 **1. Create new application in Github**

+* Name: version-tracker-python-gcp
+* Description: Based on a list of software this app checks if there are any new version available.

 **2. Open application in PyCharm**